 Formal monitoring of student progress on research degree programmes and the research component of Professional Doctorate programmes is undertaken during May and June each year and is recorded on the Annual Progress Report form.
 The Report should be discussed and completed at a meeting of the student and the full supervisory team.
 The weighting of supervisory responsibility for the next academic year is agreed at this meeting and specified on the report form.
 Students and the members of the supervisory team are collectively responsible for the timely completion and return of their respective sections of the Report.
-The Director of Studies is responsible for the Research Degrees Convener by the deadline.
+The Director of Studies is responsible for ensuring that all sections of the Report are returned to the School office for the

+Research Programme Leader by the deadline.
 A student who does not contribute fully and on time may be sent a formal warning under the Cause for Concern procedure.

-Annual Progress Reports are considered by the School Research Student Review Board if there is Cause for Concern, and the Research Degrees Convener submits a general summary on the reports considered in the department to the first meeting of the Research Degrees Committee of the academic year.
+Annual Progress Reports are considered by the School Research Student Review Board if there is Cause for Concern, and the Research Programme Leader submits a general summary on the reports considered in the school to the first meeting of the Research Degrees Committee of the academic year.